Summarising what performance check-ins are, and the questions you should ask…

 A pre-COVID study by Gallup on remote workers found that the more frequently they received feedback from managers, the more engaged they were with their work.
-And with continuing uncertainties about what the post-COVID workforce will look like, a more agile approach is required.
+And with many workforces now embracing remote and hybrid working practices, workforce will look like, a more agile approach is required.

 - Remember the purpose of the conversation, and ensure questions are relevant.

 - Ask open-ended questions; questions that only require a simple yes/no response will restrict the conversation.

 - Make sure the questions are clear and concise; ambiguous questions will prompt ambiguous answers.